This is where you will learn how to apply to CFSIC for either a Type 1 (foundation remediation) claim or a Type 2 (foundation reimbursement) claim.

-- Method #1: File electronically, which will enable your application to be processed more quickly, and where you will be assigned a claim registration number immediately upon submitting your application online.
+- Method #1: File electronically, which will enable your application and all uploaded points of evidence to be processed more quickly, and where you will be assigned a claim registration number immediately upon submitting your application online.

 - Method #2: Download and print a pdf version of the application, complete it and sign it by hand.
 Scan it, and attaching your scanned points of evidence, email it to ESIS at: email@example.com.
 Once ESIS receives your application and attachments by email, you will be assigned a claim registration number.

 - Method #3: Download and print a pdf version of the application, complete it and sign it by hand.
 Take the application, attaching all your points of evidence, and put it in the U.S. Mail to ESIS at:

 82 Hopmeadow Street

 Once ESIS opens your application received in the mail, it will be processed, and you will be assigned a claim registration number, which you will receive by email.

 - If you file electronically, please be aware that we have no control over the Internet bandwidth available to you, the age and type of computer you’re using, the age of any software you may be employing to create documents, and whether you are using an older version of an Internet browser.

 - Uploads may happen very quickly, or they may happen slowly, depending on the above.

 - The electronic application is a three-step process:

 Step 1: You complete the application.
 At the very end of the application you can sign it with your mouse (you place the mouse over the signature box and sign your name using the mouse), and then fill in your name and the date.
 You then go to the CAPTCHA window to prove you’re not a robot.
 Lastly, you hit the “Submit” button.
 At this point you have submitted your signed application WITHOUT your attachments, which is exactly what you need to do.
 You will immediately see a webpage providing you with a claim registration number.